- 1)What is a Newborn Care Specialist?

 The primary role of a Newborn Care Specialist is to provide assistance and education after the parents bring the baby home from the hospital.
 Many times this help will include scheduling, feeding, sleep training, help with breast feeding and more.

 Newborn Care Specialists will generally work night shifts managing the baby’s care while the parents sleep restfully.
 When the baby wakes up, the Newborn Care Specialist feeds by bottle or brings the baby to the mom for nursing.
-After feeding, the baby is burped and changed and put back to bed.

 During the daytime a Newborn Care Specialist will provide similar care and also strive to create a nurturing and stimulating environment for the baby during waking hours.
 Both day and night Newborn Care Specialists document the baby’s patterns and keep a log of sleeping, feeding and changing times to assist in transitioning the baby to a regular schedule.